 Back in 1775, the British traveller Henry Swinburne stated that, in the region of Reus, “the best wine is the one made from the Carthusian mountains”.
 Two centuries later, these mountains are still being cultivated with vines that produce excellent wines, which makes this raw material be recognised, both in the past and nowadays.

-Viticulture has taken place in various Scaladei cellar estates for hundreds of years now.
-In these lands the vines have been unspoiled throughout centuries, since the grapes produced have always reached an acknowledged quality.
+Viticulture has taken place in various Scala Dei cellar estates for hundreds of years now.
+In these lands the vines have been unspoiled throughout centuries, since our grapes have always reached an acknowledged quality.
 The grapes used to make our wines come from vineyards that are, on average, 50 years old.
-It holds almost 70 hectares ─of mainly Grenache and Carignan─ distributed into 41 different country estates which, very often, are little worlds that have nothing to do with each other, a fact that requires them to be dealt with according to their peculiarities.
-We find estates between 400 and 800 metres above the sea level, which turns them into the highest vineyards in Priorat..
-There are 3 types of soil ─slates, clay and calcareous soils─ and, due to the rugged terrain in the area, they are in all the possible orientations.
-These features provide us with a wide range of nuances in the wine making, always paying attention to the smallest details within production, considering it is the very same winery that directly controls and works the country estates.
+They cover almost 70 hectares ─ of mainly Grenache ─ distributed into 41 different vineyards: they are like small worlds which have nothing to do with each other, which requires them to be dealt with according to their peculiarities.
+Some estates are between 400 and 800 metres above the sea level, which make them the highest vineyards in Priorat.
+There are 3 types of soil ─slates, clay and calcareous─ and, due to the rugged terrain in the area, they all have different orientations.
+These features provide us with a wide range of nuances in the wine making; we pay attention to the smallest details within the production, considering it is the very same cellar that directly controls and works the land.

-Founded by the same families that bought Cartoixa in 1840, Scala Dei cellars are the true history of wine in Priorat.
-This winery produced the very first bottles of wine in Priorat in 1878, which were sent to the Paris World’s Fair.
-Their wines are still being aged today in the old Carthusians’ cava, from the 17th century, which is now exclusively open to guided tours.
+Founded by the same families that bought the Cartoixa in 1840, Cellers de Scala Dei are the true history of Priorat’s wine.
+This cellar produced the very first bottles of wine in the Priorat in 1878, which were sent to the Paris World’s Fair.
+Its wines are still being aged today in the old Carthusians cava, dating from the 17th century, and which is now exclusively open to guided tours.

-The monks acquired pieces of land from several territories and started gaining knowledge about viticulture.
-In time, Cartoixa developed their own Manual de Plantar Vinyes (Vine Growing Manual), where they already stated: “Not all the plants are good, nor do they ripe to be grown in cold land.
+The monks gradually purchased estates from several territories and started gaining knowledge about viticulture.
+In time, the Cartoixa developed their own Manual de Plantar Vinyes (Vine Growing Manual), where they already stated: “Not all the plants are good, nor do they ripen when grown in cold land.
 As for red varieties, only Grenache and Mataró are recommended”.

 Confiscation of Mendizábal